rsaluja-saluja/SpringIoC/ReadMe.txt

 	Other methods:
 		Factory method
 		Service locator
-	Belefits:
+	Benefits:
 		Running Task is independent from its implementations.
 		Modularity makes it easier to test
-		Implementatio can be changed easily
+		Implementation can be changed easily
 		Provides much of plumbing work required by applications.

-Bean Configuraion:
+Bean Configuration:
 	in XML File
-	Java based configuraion(Using annotaions and confuguraion class)
+	Java based configuration(Using annotations and configuration class)

 IoC container Types:
 		BeanFactory